arielgee/Lizard/.misc/tasks.md

 --------------
 * replace x += 1 with x++ ; dummass
 * terminology: table1: urls, table2: rules. (rename all 'details')
-* change export format to match DB
+* allow user to choose if imported rules will overrides or be merged
 * support url patterns in rules
 * indexedDB
 	* v59 - not working